lionbrush/3d-ai/README.md

 #### Repository Structure

 This repository includes the following sections:
-- **/src**: Contains scripts, code, and workflows I’m developing.
 - **/docs**: Documentation, experimentation logs, and insights gathered throughout the project.
+- **/images**: Contains images from the experimentations throughout the project.
-- **/assets**: Visual assets and media generated or used in the project.
+- **/videos**: Video media generated throughout the project.

 ##### Licenses